Matthew-brinkmann/Family_day_out_planner/README.md

 ## 📁 File descriptions:
 - models: contains all Python Scripting
 - tests: contains unit tests for python scripts
-- web_static: contains front end files
+- templates: contains front end files
+- docker: contains all files required for docker configurations

 ## 🐛 Bugs
 No known bugs at this time.